 a.
-Breakout procedures are used when an aircraft is observed to be deviating (blundering) into the NTZ.
+Breakout procedures are used when an aircraft is observed to be deviating (blundering) into the non-transgression zone (NTZ) depicted on the video map.

-PHRASEOLOGY - TRAFFIC ALERT, (call sign), TURN (right/left) IMMEDIATELY HEADING (degrees), and/or CLIMB/DESCEND AND MAINTAIN (altitude)
+PHRASEOLOGY - TRAFFIC ALERT, (call sign), TURN (right/left) IMMEDIATELY HEADING (degrees), and/or CLIMB/DESCEND AND MAINTAIN (altitude).

 b.
 After the breakout is initiated as described in paragraph (a) above, cancel approach clearance and issue control instructions as required to re-sequence the aircraft.
+If necessary, issue a point out to Tower.